-• Paying the minimum may seem like a good way to get something you want, but you may end up making payments for many years and digging a hole that you never get out of.

-• Most times you are better off saving for a purchase instead of charging it.

-- ASK: How do credit card companies make money? - You are entering into an agreement with the credit card issuer when you make a purchase with your card.
+- Paying the minimum may seem like a good way to get something you want, but you may end up making payments for many years and digging a hole that you never get out of. - Most times you are better off saving for a purchase instead of charging it. - ASK: How do credit card companies make money? - You are entering into an agreement with the credit card issuer when you make a purchase with vour card.

-Review what can be expected out of this agreement with regard to payments and fees.
+Advance the slide to explain what can be expected out of this agreement with regard to payments and fees.